Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Application Requirements

-Each applicant must provide a conflict of interest statement.
+Each applicant must provide a conflict-of-interest statement.
 The statement should be transparent about any sources of funding not already listed on the application including relevant financial interests of investigators/collaborators, and any relevant paid or unpaid positions held by investigators/collaborators.

-Limitations of the study design, data sources, and analytic methods
+Limitations of the study design, data sources, and analytic methods [max.
+200 words]

 Reviewer Assessment Criteria